Kobzol/talks/2024/rust-prague/rust-governance/README.md

 # Rust Prague meetup January 2024: Rust governance
-This is a short talk about the governance model of Rust and how can you join it and contribute to the Rust Project.
+This is a talk about the governance model of Rust and how can you join it and contribute to the Rust Project.

 ```bash